 See below for the latest AJC Metropolitan Handicap odds and final field.

-2018 AJC Metropolitan Handicap Tips:
+2018 ATC Metropolitan Handicap Tips:

 Track: Slow Weather: Overcast